joeyhipolito/webpack-gotchas/README.md

 **So what?**

-This is possible using Webpack and even better, in webpack, it's so clever that it generates **common chunks** (these are source files that are shared among views or entry points ), and this is their concept of **code-splitting**.
+This is possible in client-side too using Webpack and even better, in webpack, it's so clever that it generates **common chunks** (these are source files that are shared among views or entry points ), and this is their concept of **code-splitting**.
 That is not all, but you should get the point of Webpack as a bundler.

+####Still not getting my point?

+If you are not satisfied with my explanation, you should watch [How Instagram Works](http://youtu.be/VkTCL6Nqm6Y). by [@petehunt](https://github.com/petehunt)

+####If I have mistakes

+If I have mistakes in my description, in my explanation, or if you have a better one, just submit an issue, I won't mind, really.